gopheracademy/gopheracademy-web/content/advent-2015/composable-pipelines-improvements.md

 }
 ```

+Again, make sure to check the [gist with a full working code example](https://gist.github.com/samuell/07ee336c9fb39c45b89b),
+if you want to test this pattern out in practice!

 ## SciPipe

 This pattern is now serving as the basis for a scientific workflow library that I'm experimenting with, which I call [SciPipe](http://scipipe.org).